-A marketing analyst is a professional that analyzes data to support a company’s marketing efforts.
-The marketing analyst might use the insights they find to help a company make better business decisions—like increasing revenue or optimizing marketing campaigns.
+A marketing analyst is a professional who analyzes data to support a company’s marketing efforts.
+Marketing analysts use the insights they find to help a company make better business decisions—like increasing revenue or optimizing marketing campaigns.
+Learn more about the work duties of a marketing analyst and explore tips for getting started in the field.

 Reviewing marketing campaign results (like revenue increase, reach, or engagement) to improve campaigns